discernus/research/zfreezer/simple_test_cff/cff_v10.md

 | **2 - Motivational Assessment** | Behavioral implications | What behaviors might this inspire?
 How will audiences likely respond? | **Moderate** | Strategic communication, audience analysis, campaign evaluation |
 | **3 - Social Health Evaluation** | Democratic impact | Does this strengthen or weaken democratic institutions?
 What are the social consequences? | **High** | Policy evaluation, intervention design, community health monitoring |

-Each layer builds on the previous one, adding interpretive depth while maintaining transparency about analytical assumptions.
-This normative transparency enables appropriate analytical depth selection while maintaining scholarly rigor.
+Each layer builds on the previous one, providing increasingly contextualized empirical measurements while maintaining transparency about normative assumptions.
+This transparency enables researchers to select appropriate measurement depth for their analytical purposes while maintaining methodological rigor.

 **Derived & Composite Metrics**: